1793 Philadelphia yellow fever epidemic: Aftermath

-The Governor created a middle path: he ordered the city to be kept clean and the port policed to prevent infected ships, or those from the Caribbean, from docking until they had gone through a period of quarantine.
+The governor created a middle path: he ordered the city to be kept clean and the port policed to prevent infected ships, or those from the Caribbean, from docking until they had gone through a period of quarantine.
 The city suffered additional yellow fever epidemics in 1797, 1798, and 1799, which kept the origin and treatment controversies alive.

 Some of the city's clergy suggested the epidemic was a judgment from God.
 Led by the Quakers, the religious community petitioned the state legislature to prohibit theatrical presentations in the state.
 Such entertainment had been banned during the Revolution and had only recently been authorized.
 After an extensive debate in the newspapers, the State Assembly denied the petition.

 The recurrences of yellow fever kept discussions about causes, treatment and prevention going until the end of the decade.
 Other major ports also had epidemics, beginning with Baltimore in 1794, New York in 1795 and 1798, and Wilmington and Boston in 1798, making yellow fever a national crisis.
 New York doctors finally admitted that they had had an outbreak of yellow fever in 1791 that killed more than 100 people.
 All the cities that suffered epidemics continued to grow rapidly.

 During the epidemic of 1798, Benjamin Rush commuted daily from a house just outside the city, near what is now 15th and Columbia streets, to the new city fever hospital, where as chief doctor he treated fever victims.

-American doctors did not identify the vector of yellow fever until the late nineteenth century.
+American doctors did not identify the vector of yellow fever until the late 19th century.
 In 1881 Carlos Finlay, a Cuban doctor, argued that mosquito bites caused yellow fever; he credited Rush's published account of the 1793 epidemic for giving him the idea.
 He said that Rush had written: "Mosquitoes (the usual attendants of a sickly autumn) were uncommonly numerous..."

 In the first week of September 1793, Dr. William Currie published a description of the epidemic and an account of its progress during August.
-The publisher Mathew Carey had an account of the epidemic for sale in the third week of October, before the epidemic had ended.

-The reverends Richard Allen and Absalom Jones of the Free African Society published their own account rebutting Carey's attacks; by that time Carey had already published the fourth edition of his popular pamphlet.
-Allen and Jones noted that some blacks had worked for free, that they had died at the same rate as whites from the epidemic, and that some whites had also overcharged for their services.
+Carey had an account of the epidemic for sale in the third week of October, before the epidemic had ended.
+The Allen and Jones published their own account rebutting Carey's attacks; by that time Carey had already published the fourth edition of his popular pamphlet.
+Allen and Jones note that some blacks had worked for free, that they had died at the same rate as whites from the epidemic, and that some whites had also overcharged for their services.